Optical transfer function: Ideal lens system

-OTF of an imperfect lens system
+Imperfect lens system

 An imperfect, aberrated imaging system could possess the optical transfer function depicted in the following figure.

 As the ideal lens system, the contrast reaches zero at the spatial frequency of 500 cycles per millimeter.
 However, at lower spatial frequencies the contrast is considerably lower than that of the perfect system in the previous example.
 In fact, the contrast becomes zero on several occasions even for spatial frequencies lower than 500 cycles per millimeter.
 This explains the gray circular bands in the spoke image shown in the above figure.
 In between the gray bands, the spokes appear to invert from black to white and vice versa, this is referred to as contrast inversion, directly related to the sign reversal in the real part of the optical transfer function, and represents itself as a shift by half a period for some periodic patterns.

 While it could be argued that the resolution of both the ideal and the imperfect system is 2 μm, or 500 LP/mm, it is clear that the images of the latter example are less sharp.
 A definition of resolution that is more in line with the perceived quality would instead use the spatial frequency at which the first zero occurs, 10 μm, or 100 LP/mm.
 Definitions of resolution, even for perfect imaging systems, vary widely.
 A more complete, unambiguous picture is provided by the optical transfer function.

-The OTF of an optical system with a non-rotational symmetric aberration
+Optical system with a non-rotational symmetric aberration

 Optical systems, and in particular optical aberrations are not always rotationally symmetric.
 Periodic patterns that have a different orientation can thus be imaged with different contrast even if their periodicity is the same.
 Optical transfer function or modulation transfer functions are thus generally two-dimensional functions.
 The following figures shows the two-dimensional equivalent of the ideal and the imperfect system discussed earlier, for an optical system with trefoil, a non-rotational-symmetric aberration.

 Optical transfer functions are not always real-valued.
 Period patterns can be shifted by any amount, depending on the aberration in the system.
 This is generally the case with non-rotational-symmetric aberrations.
 The hue of the colors of the surface plots in the above figure indicate phase.
 It can be seen that, while for the rotational symmetric aberrations the phase is either 0 or π and thus the transfer function is real valued, for the non-rotational symmetric aberration the transfer function has an imaginary component and the phase varies continuously.